 There’s something in their elegance and the brand that makes it for me a travel must-have.

 These days, I do not go anywhere without my Louis Vuitton Cross Body Bags.

-One of my favourites is the Odean PM, it is perfect as an everyday bag.
+One of my favorites is the Odean PM, it is perfect as an everyday bag.

 It’s both functional and feminine, it can be either carried on the shoulder or across the body.

-It is the right size for toting around all your essentials when travelling.
+It is the right size for toting around all your essentials when traveling.

 With its simple and elegant design, Odean PM is the ultimate bag for the woman on the go when traveling.